Gittings family

 The Gittings family were once wealthy, powerful and prominent in Baltimore, Maryland from the late 18th to early 20th centuries.
 At one time in the late 19th century they were described as the largest real estate holders in the city, and the largest single taxpayer in the city.
 The Gittings, known as devout Christians and politically conservative bankers, were also elected politicians, heads of railroads, foreign diplomats, city commissioners, and in one case, an important gay rights activist.
-They were plantation slave owners during the first few generations, and John Sterett Gittings (1798–1879) was a southern cause sympathizer during the war.
+They were plantation slave owners during the first few generations, and John Sterett Gittings (1798–1879) was a southern cause sympathizer during the civil war.
 One of their farms in Baltimore City became the neighborhood of Ashburton, today the home of many prominent black professionals and politicians.

 Early history

 The Gittings family probably originated from England.

 A certain John Gittings (ca. 1641–1675 or 1676), probably born in Godstone, Surrey, England, was court clerk of Calvert County and St. Mary's County.
 He was transported to the colonies in 1658 by Phillip Calvert, governor of Maryland, to serve as a court clerk.
 In 1661, he became the first person in Maryland to be appointed as dedicated court clerk to the Upper House of the Maryland General Assembly (the central governing body of Maryland), and served in various clerking duties for years after.
 He owned a farm called Causein consisting of fifty acres, with houses, edifices, gardens and orchard, near St. Mary's City, St. Mary's County, Maryland.
 Gittings was the first person in Maryland known to refer to their plantation as a "farme" (farm), an important nomenclature that later historians would study because the north and south colonies had different kinds of practices for farms/plantations.

 The settler Thomas Gittings (ca. 1682–1760), probably from Kent County, Maryland, possibly related to the court clerk John Gittings, arrived in Baltimore County sometime before April 1721.
 On this date, Thomas signed a lease with Lord Baltimore to establish a 450 acre farm called Gittins Choice, in Long Green Valley, northeast of the future site of Baltimore.
 Over the next 30 years he acquired another 820 acres in Long Green Valley, and 7 slaves.
 He had seven children, one of whom James Gittings (1730 or 1735–1823) inherited Gittins Choice.